paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 There is another caveat to the fix: we don't want to allow the peer to flood us because it has set things up in a way that it knows we will drop all of its traffic.
 We also track how many statements we have received per peer, per candidate, and per chain-head.
 This is any statement concerning a particular candidate: `Seconded`, `Valid`, or `Invalid`.
 If we ever receive a statement from a peer which would push any of these counters beyond twice the amount of validators at the chain-head, we begin to lower the peer's standing and eventually disconnect.
 This bound is a massive overestimate and could be reduced to twice the number of validators in the corresponding validator group.
 It is worth noting that the goal at the time of writing is to ensure any finite bound on the amount of stored data, as any equivocation results in a large slash.

+## Large statements

+Seconded statements can become quite large on parachain runtime upgrades for example.
+For this reason, there exists a `LargeStatement` constructor for `StatementDistributionMessage`, which only contains light metadata of a statement, the actual candidate data is not included.
+This message type is used whenever a message is deemed large.
+The receiver of such a message needs to request the actual payload via request/response by means of a `StatementFetching` request.

+This is necessary as distribution of a large payload (mega bytes) via gossip would make the network collapse and timely distribution of statements would no longer be possible.
+By using request/response it is ensured that each peer only transferes large data once.
+We only take good care to detect an overloaded peer early and immediately move on to a different peer for fetching the data.
+This mechanism should result in a good load distribution and therefore a rather optimal distribution path.

+With these optimizations distribution of payloads in the size of up to 3 to 4 MB should work with Kusama validator specifications.
+For scaling up even more, runtime upgrades and message passing should be done off chain at some point.

+Flood protection considerations: For making DoS attacks slightly harder on this subsystem nodes will only responde large statement requests, when they previously notified that peer via gossip.
+So, it is not possible to DoS nodes at scale, by requesting candidate data over and over again.

+The gossip flood protection is slightly weekened by this extension, as data is only marked as received from a particular peer after its candidate payload has been fetched.
+By making up non valid meta data an attacker could try to fill up the nodes memory.
+That's not necessarily a particular easy task as that would need to happen in a 6 second slot time window.
+The easiest way to mitigate this kind of attack would be to limit bandwidth on the notification stream.
+We could also limit the total amount of messages regardless of candidate by any given peer to some sane upper limit or check signatures early, the problem with all these is that it likely won't help as the event stream we get from networking is an unbounded channel, so an atte